The Original Central Wasatch National Conservation and Recreation Area Act

 - Private lands have no overlay of a new designation.
-Additionally, the ski permit areas where resort skiing is permitted by the Forest Service are not within the NCRA overlay
+Additionally, the ski permit areas where resort skiing is permitted by the Forest Service are not within the NCRA boundary

 - The CWNCRA does not affect the ability of authorized users to access, operate, and maintain water infrastructure within the NCRA with applicable authorizations and permits

 - Mechanized travel is not prohibited in the NCRA.
 It is prohibited in wilderness and the White Pine Watershed Protection Area.
 Fire maintenance, fuels reduction, vegetation management, and other public safety measures including avalanche control are explicitly allowed for

 - The Transportation Section of the legislation states explicitly that the designation does not prohibit “transportation improvements and associated public amenities, including roadway improvements, public transportation, mountain transportation systems, transit stops, stations, trailheads, bike lanes, restrooms, and pedestrian infrastructure.”